Bealby/grandpas-pocket-watch-shop/README.md

 - Grandpa's Pocket Watch Shop Website was influenced and inspired by the Boutique Ado lessons tutored by @ckz8780 at
   [code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper)
-  , especially concepts and frameworks behind e-commerce Websites and the features available.
+  , especially code used for concepts and frameworks behind e-commerce Websites and the features available.
 Grandpa's Pocket Watch Shop however was customised accordingly to fit the Website's aim as well as modified and extended to create new features and apps tailored towards the Websites requirements.

 - The contact form was guided by a tutorial at
   [Learn Django](https://learndjango.com/tutorials/django-email-contact-form).

 - Support to fix the Date Picker selecting only certain criteria was inspired from:
   [Stack Overflow - Enable Current Week](https://stackoverflow.com/questions/34063300/enable-only-current-week-days-in-bootstrap-datepicker)
+  and
   [Stack Overflow - User Input](https://stackoverflow.com/questions/153759/jquery-datepicker-with-text-input-that-doesnt-allow-user-input#153804)

 - The blinking icon feature in the Services app was taken from an idea provided by